azmu0520/js-savollari/README.md

 myFunction('Hello Mr.'); // output: Hello Mr.John
 ```

-As per the above code, the inner `function greetingInfo()` has access to the variables in the outer `function Welcome()` even after outer function has returned.
+As per the above code, the inner `function greetingInfo()` has access to the o'zgaruvchilar in the outer `function Welcome()` even after outer function has returned.

 <div align="right">
     <b><a href="#">↥ yuqoriga</a></b>